monsoonmaelstrom/book2/book2.md

 He didn’t bring Liam with him tonight, which also doesn’t surprise me.

 The first time he was here, he saw me lose to Amelia.
-I intend for him to see the same thing again this time.
+I intend for him to see the same scenario again this time.
 I expect he’ll do the same thing tonight he did that first night.
 Since he saw me react that first night, I can’t pretend like I don’t feel it, but I can act like I have no idea what it is or what the source is.
 Which is to say, if I’m right and he does, I intend to react exactly the same way I did that night.
 Let him think I still have no idea what it is or that it’s coming from him.

 I slow all my reactions just enough to give Amelia another slight advantage in addition to the size advantage she already has on me.